 Recent residential projects include a chalet in Gstaad, a palazzo in Rome and a clapboard family house in Maine, complete with separate pool house, bowling alley and glamorous party pad with violet-lacquered walls and a silver ceiling.
 Whether traditional or contemporary, Nina’s practical approach to projects starts with asking clients key questions about their lifestyle, such as how they will use the space and how many people they entertain.
 This ensures that rooms not only look comfortable and welcoming but function properly too.

-This spring Nina is launching a collection of indoor-outdoor fabrics with Summit Furniture.
+Nina is continuing her collection of indoor- outdoor fabrics with Summit Furniture.
 The high performance endurance textiles include patterns inspired by nature and colourways evocative of organic elements such as minerals and gemstones.
-She is also celebrating the tenth anniversary of American painted furniture makers Oomph, with a new collection of upholstery.
+She also has an ongoing partnership with American painted furniture makers Oomph, representing the brand within Europe.
 Both can be seen at her second destination London showroom in Design Centre, Chelsea Harbour, which has recently been rearranged into room sets.
 ‘The idea is that visitors can sit on a sofa in the living room or climb onto a bed to really feel what a room might be like,’ she concludes.